U.S. Export Controls and Economic Sanctions

-If there are "yes" responses on the completed Export Control Checklist, training may be required through the web-based Collaborative Institutional Training Initiative (CITI) modules for Export Control.
-Anyone interested in learning more about U.S. export controls is welcome to access the training.
+Training on export controls and economic sanctions is available through the web-based Collaborative Institutional Training Initiative (CITI) modules for Export Control.
 Directions for accessing the CITI training in U.S. Export Controls.

 For information about export controls, please see the Export Control FAQ.